 This wasn’t my first visit to Tampa, Florida, but I don’t know why I was so scared this time.
 The whole time on the plane I had so many questions and reservations about how the people would be at the clinic and what my first day was going to be like.
 Although most of my queries were addressed by the AMO team, I was nervous as well as excited for this new journey.

-Oct.
-1 was my first day at the Pediatric Pulmonary Specialists Clinic.
+October 1 was my first day at the Pediatric Pulmonary Specialists Clinic.
 Very nervous, I walked into the door to meet my physician, Dr. R. Everybody in the office was so welcoming.
 They greeted me with bright smiles.
-Dr. R. introduced me to his whole staff and took me for a tour of his clinic.
+Dr. R. introduced me to his whole staff and took me on a tour of his clinic.
 The clinic was all safari themed and beautifully decorated with paintings, pictures, toys, wooden and ceramic animals, stuffed animals, and games for children.
 I felt like I entered my childhood period again.

 With Dr. R., I saw patients with asthma, bronchitis, cystic fibrosis, pneumonia, congenital heart defects, neuromuscular disease, sleep disorders, and immune deficiencies.
 In a very short time, I was seeing and working with patients on my own.
 I took histories, performed physical examinations, and gave suggestions for the plan of treatment.
 Everybody at the clinic was so helpful.
 In a few days, I became friends with the nurses, medical assistants, and the rest of the staff.
 If I had any doubts or questions, they were always very kind to help me and explain it to me.